konnikamii/fullstack_app/README.txt

 # My Laravel and Vue.js Project

-This repository contains a full-stack application using Laravel for the backend and Vue.js with Vite for the frontend.
+This repository contains a full-stack application using Laravel for the backend and Vue.js with Vite for the frontend together with PostgreSQL.
 The project is Dockerized for easy setup and deployment.
+It includes Mailhog, unit testing, and is setup and ready for GTM and Google Analytics 4 (cookies).

 ## Prerequisites